Inventions by Exit have been the subject of a number of international installations.

 In 2020, Sarco went on display as part of the ‘(Re) Design Death’ exhibition at the Cube Design Museum in Kerkrade in the Netherlands.

 Cube is the only museum in the Netherlands devoted solely to the design process.
-(Re) Design Death runs until February 2021.
+(Re) Design Death exhibition.

 Sarco at Palazzo Michiel, Venice Design 2019